Aftermath of Lough Swilly Buses Closure

 Here is what the company to say for itself on the front page of its website:

 In 1929 due to financial difficulties the directors decided to close some of the lines and replace them with buses and road freight.
-The railway finally closed in 1953 when the Buncrana – Derry line ceased.
-The company presently operates a cross border bus service between Derry and Buncrana, Letterkenny, Moville and to various towns in Inishowen and north Donegal.
-In addition the Swilly also operate a school bus service in Donegal under contract to C.I.E.
+The railway finally closed in 1953 when the Buncrana - Derry line ceased.
+The company presently operates a cross border bus service between Derry and Buncrana, Letterkenny, Moville and various towns in Inishowen and north Donegal.
+In addition, the Swilly also operate a school bus service in Donegal under contract to C.I.E.
 The company also operate a Vehicle Testing Centre at its Bonagee garage in Letterkenny for PSV and commercial vehicles.
-The company presently employ in excess of 90 people.
+The company presently employs more than 90 people.

 The company is the oldest surviving railway company set up in the Victorian era that is still trading as a commercial concern.

-The Derry Journal has its own piece on the chequered history of the company that closed its doors last month.
-Its network extended west from Derry across the north of Donegal and neither Bus Éireann or Ulsterbus really strayed that much on to its patch.
-Even the former contracted out schoolbus services to Lough Swilly on behalf of Éire’s Department of Education & Skills.
+The Derry Journal has its piece on the chequered history of the company that closed its doors last month.
+Its network extended west from Derry across the north of Donegal and neither Bus Éireann nor Ulsterbus strayed that much onto its patch.
+Even the former contracted out school bus services to Lough Swilly on behalf of Éire’s Department of Education & Skills.

 Before we get to talking about possible replacements for the Swilly routes that have been lost, here is a list with links to the old timetables too: